-Scottish Ministers previously owned 2 shares of £1 in a dormant company, David MacBrayne Ltd. In the course of the 2006 restructuring of Caledonian MacBrayne, Scottish Ministers' shareholding in David MacBrayne Ltd was increased by 5,500,000 shares to 5,500,002 ordinary shares of £1.
-David MacBrayne Ltd is now the Holding Company for the ferry operating companies CalMac Ferries Ltd, Argyll Ferries Ltd and Northlink Ferries Ltd, and for the dormant companies Cowal Ferries Ltd and Rathlin Ferries Ltd.
+Scottish Ministers previously owned two shares of £1 in a dormant company, David MacBrayne Ltd. In the course of the restructuring of the Caledonian MacBrayne Group in 2006, Scottish Ministers' shareholding in David MacBrayne Ltd was increased by 5,500,000 shares to 5,500,002 ordinary shares of £1.
+David MacBrayne Ltd is now the holding company for the ferry operating companies CalMac Ferries Ltd, Argyll Ferries Ltd and Northlink Ferries Ltd, and for the dormant companies Cowal Ferries Ltd and Rathlin Ferries Ltd.